Q. What is the Pine River Sports Association, Ltd? (PRSA)

 Q. Is the PRSA involved in other activities?

 A. Yes, the PRSA sponsors two Gun Shows each year, in early February and early October.
-Please refer to our activities “Calendar” for scheduled dates and to our “Latest News” menu for additional details.
+(October 2020 Cancelled) Please refer to our activities “Calendar” for scheduled dates and to our “Latest News” menu for additional details.
 These shows are open to the public and we invite many dealers, vendors and exhibitors to participate.
+These are also announced in regional print media, locally distributed flyers and radio (WRCO).

-Q. Is the PRSA involved in any Community based activities or organizations?
+Q. Is the PRSA involved in community-based activities or organizations?

 A. Yes, the PRSA is involved with many such entities and activities.
-Our training department is involved with Richland Youth Shooting, the Richland Center School District, St. Mary’s Catholic School, 4-H, Wisconsin DNR Hunter Safety, Wisconsin High School Rodeo, etc.
+Our training department is heavily involved with Richland Youth Shooting, the Richland Center School District, St. Mary’s Catholic School, 4-H, Wisconsin DNR Hunter Education, Wisconsin High School Rodeo, the regional chapter of The Well Armed Woman, etc.

 Q. Is information about activities of the PRSA presented in the local media outlets?

 A. Yes, occasionally we will have presentations on the Richland Center Cable Television Channel and also on the WRCO Morning Show radio program.
-We submit articles in the the local newspaper, The Richland Observer, for publication.
+We submit articles for publication in the local newspaper, The Richland Observer.
 During our Winter League shooting season, the “results”, including Team & Individual scores, are regularly submitted to the Richland Observer for publication.
 The Richland Youth Shooting Group also submits articles of their activities to the local media outlets.
+Many times Flyers are posted at local businesses announcing activities.

 Q. May I store personal equipment, firearms, ammunition, etc., on PRSA property/facilities?

 A. No, storing of personal equipment, firearms, ammunition, etc., on PRSA property/facilities is not allowed, unless prior written approval has been granted by the Board of Directors.
 Such approval, if given, requires specific conditions be met beforehand.
 These conditions and requirements are outlined in the PRSA Bylaws and SOP manual.
 Any personal equipment, firearms, ammunition , etc., stored on PRSA property/facilities without written approval, is done so at the owners risk.
-The PRSA has no liability for loss, damage or destruction whatsoever.
+The PRSA assumes no liability for loss, damage or destruction to such equipment or property whatsoever.

 Q. Do you offer training classes?

-A. Yes, we offer training classes for Wisconsin Concealed Carry permit, Basic Firearms Safety, Basic Pistol and Smallbore Rifle and Pistol Marksmanship, Firearms Safety in the Home, Firearms Safety Outside the Home and Wisconsin DNR Hunter Education.
-There are all taught by NRA, WI-DNR or WI-DOJ certified instructors.
-If you are interested please check the club calendar for the next scheduled class.
-If you would like us to schedule a class, we would like a minimum of 3-4 students per class.
+A. Yes, This is one of our main purposes for being.
+We offer training classes for obtaining a Wisconsin Concealed Carry permit, Basic Firearms Safety, Basic Pistol and Smallbore Rifle and Pistol Marksmanship, Firearms Safety in the Home, Firearms Safety Outside the Home, Wisconsin DNR Hunter Education, Etc. These are all taught by NRA, WI-DNR or WI-DOJ certified instructors.
+If you are interested in any of these – please check the club calendar for the next scheduled class.
+If you would like us to schedule a class, we prefer a minimum of 3-4 students per class.
 All classes are limited to a maximum of 10 students except WI-DNR Hunter Education.
 Cost for each class varies.
 Once announced or posted to the calendar, the fee for each course will be stated in the class description as well as the instructors name and contact information.
+Some classes may be linked to the NRA training website for information and registration.

 Q. How often do you offer training classes?

-A. Classes are offered on a “as needed” basis.
+A. Classes are offered on a “as needed” or “as requested” basis.
 Classes are scheduled when at least 3-4 individuals have expressed interest or signed up.
 We try to offer a Wisconsin Concealed Carry Permit class approximately once each month, depending on the amount of interest.

 Q. Do your classes include range time and actual live fire?

 A. Yes.
-Most classes include some range time and live fire.
+Most classes include some range time and live fire – under the direction and control of the class Instructor and a Range Safety Officer.
 You will need to provide you own firearm and ammunition.
 We do not rent guns or sell ammunition.

-Q. Do you participate in Social Media sites such as Facebook, Twittter, etc.
+Q. Do you participate in Social Media sites such as Facebook, Twitter, etc.

-A. We do have a Facebook page but currently it is not being maintained.
-We are looking for someone to take over keeping it up to date.
+A. We do have a Facebook page.
+There is a direct link on our Home page.
 We do not participate in Twitter or other social media sites at this time.
-There is a “button” on our main banner which will take you to our Facebook page.
+There is a “button” on our main banner (Home Page) which will take you directly to our Facebook page – but you must have a Facebook account to do so.

 This page will always be Under Construction…….